 After he's defeated the shop will open up, offering weapons for sale.

 Post endgame bosses are accessible only after completing the final boss mission and serve as the ultimate challenge for even the most skilled players.

 See also: Ancient Vault.

-Vault Guradians are procedurally generated bosses found at the end of every Vault.
+Vault Guardians are procedurally generated post endgame bosses found at the end of every Vault.
 A Vault Guardian is associated with one of the four types of elemental damage (fire, poison, ice or electric) which means it will take 50% less damage from its respective element weapons.
 It has its own name reminiscent of ancient Greece.
-Theese bosses are immune to all status effects.
+These bosses are immune to all status effects.
 After defeating an Ancient Guardian it drops 1250 essence and has a 50% chance to drop a random microformer.

-As Vault Guardians are procedurally generated there's no universal strategy for defeating them.
-However, it's good to have a non-elemental weapon (the Aseturosaberu DX and Ex Machina work well) or weapons of all elements to minimize the chance of bringing a low-effective weapon or even maximize the chance of bringing the high-effective one (an Adaptable crossbow is useful here).
+As Vault Guardians are procedurally generated, there's no universal strategy for defeating them.
+However, it's good to have a non-elemental weapon (the Asuterosaberu DX and Ex Machina work well) or weapons of all elements to minimize the chance of bringing a low-effective weapon or even maximize the chance of bringing the high-effective one (an Adaptable Crossbow is useful here).
 A Guardian's element is recognized by its glowing parts (orange is for fire, green for poison, blue for ice and purple for electric).